 Taking over the foyer of a much-loved old cinema that nowadays shows art movies, Grič is one of Zagreb’s newer and hipper watering holes, filled daily with eager young arty types earnestly exhaling billows of cigarette smoke.
 The red-black interior is enlivened by a jolly rainbow-coloured mural at one end of the bar, and ceiling-mounted cylindrical lamp shades made from strips of 35mm celluloid.
 The cocktails (in the 30kn-35kn range) are well worth a flutter.

-A recent addition to the growing number of top-drawer cafés in the city centre, Express serves direct-trade coffee from several origins (the specific farm will probably be chalked up on a board) and organic leaf teas.
+Express serves direct-trade coffee from several origins (the specific farm will probably be chalked up on a board) and organic leaf teas.
 Decidedly mellow in atmosphere, it looks like a tiny place with room for only a handful of drinkers, but actually stretches back deep into the building with a long narrow corridor leading to a semi-hidden smokers’ lounge right at the back.
 Outdoor seating on the pedestrianised bit of Petrinjska, and decent on-tap beer (Erdinger and O’Hara) ensure that it’s a decent summer-evening spot too.

 Flagship city-centre bar of the Cogito bean-roasting outfit, this recently-opened clinic for unrepentant caffeine-a-holics is just off the main street, at the start of the mysterious, half-hidden passageway which leads from Varšavska through to Masarykova.
 Minimally decorated save for some salvaged furniture and a few pictures, it serves a hard-to-beat brew, plus leaf teas, some freshly-squeezed juices, and that’s about it – save for some muffins and cookies provided by the Piknik bakery and sandwich bar.